gchamon/sysrsync/README.md

 **development**:

-* pipenv (be sure to have both pipenv and pip upgraded to the latest version)
+* poetry (be sure to have both poetry and pip upgraded to the latest version)

 ## Usage